-2- Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
+1- Sodium (mg/l): Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
 Water more than 270 mg/l of sodium should not be used for drinking by people on a moderately restricted diet.

-3- Radiological constituents were sampled at entry point (a) The State considers 50 pCi/L to be the level of concern for beta particles. (b) 30 μg/l of uranium is approximately 20.1 pCi/L.
+2- Radiological constituents were sampled at entry point (a) The State considers 50 pCi/L to be the level of concern for beta particles. (b) 30 μg/l of uranium is approximately 20.1 pCi/L.

-- 4- TTHMs chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
-HAA5 --- mono-, di-, and trichloroacetic acid, and mono- and di-bromoacetic acid. \Chlorine residual results in the table above represent averages of samples taken at the treatment plant Entry Point location to the distribution system. - 5- The level presented represents the 90th percentile of the 10 sites tested.
+3- TTHMs - chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
+HAA5 --- mono-, di-, and trichloroacetic acid, and mono- and di-bromoacetic acid.
+Chlorine residual results in the table above represent averages of samples taken at the treatment plant Point-of-Entry location to the distribution system.

+4- The level presented represents the 90th percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
-The action level for lead and copper was not exceeded at any of the sites tested.
+The action level for lead was not exceeded at any of the sites tested.
+The action level for copper was not exceeded at any of the sites tested.
+This sampling was done semiannually.